How to see the forest despite the trees: Introduction

 \THEOREM [Tree-packing theorem of Tutte and Nash-Williams] A graph $G$ is $k$-tree-connected if and only if $G$ is $k$-partition-connected.\eT

 For later generalization, it is useful to introduce a natural extension of $k$-partition-connecti\-vi\-ty \cite{FrankJ49}.
 Beside the non-negative integer $k$, let $l$ be a non-negative integer.
-A graph $G=(V,E)$ is called {\bf $(k,l)$-partition-connected} if
+A graph $G=(V,E)$ is called {\bf $(k,l)$-partition-connected} if, for any partition $\cal P$ of $V$,

-\eq e_G({\cal P}) \geq k\cdot (\vert {\cal P}\vert -1) + l \eeq
+\eq e_G({\cal P}) \geq k\cdot (\vert {\cal P}\vert -1) + l . \eeq

-holds for any partition $\cal P$ of $V$.
 Obviously, $(k,0)$-partition-connectivity is the same as $k$-partition-connectivity, $(0,l)$-partition-connectivity is equivalent to $l$-edge-connectivity, and $(k,k)$-partition-connectivity is $2k$-edge-connectivity, or more generally, for $k\leq l$, $(k,l)$-partition-connectivity is equivalent to $k+l$-edge-connectivity.
-Theorem \ref{TNW} immediately shows for a given non-negative integer $l$ that a graph $G$ remains $k$-tree-connected after leaving out any subset of $l$ edges if and only if $G$ is $(k,l)$-partition-connected.
+Theorem \ref{TNW} immediately shows that for a given non-negative integer $l$, a graph $G$ remains $k$-tree-connected after leaving out any subset of $l$ edges if and only if $G$ is $(k,l)$-partition-connected.

-This observation on $2k$-edge-connected graphs has far-reaching applications, for example, it served as a starting point for the design of min cut algorithms \cite{Karger2000} and remained the basis for many others.
-Karger \cite{Karger2000} observed that given a maximum set of edge-disjoint spanning trees, a minimum cut intersects at least one of them in at most 2 edges, thus to find a minimum cut it is enough to find the minimum of those cuts containing at most 2 edges from one of the given trees.
+This observation on $2k$-edge-connected graphs has far-reaching applications.
+For example, it served as a starting point for the design of min cut algorithms \cite{Karger2000} and remained the basis for many others.
+Karger \cite{Karger2000} observed that given a maximum set of edge-disjoint spanning trees, a minimum cut intersects at least one of them in at most 2 edges.
+Thus to find a minimum cut it is enough to find the minimum of those cuts containing at most 2 edges from one of the given trees.

-A natural counterpart of the disjoint-tree theorem investigates the problem of decomposing the edge-set of a graph $G=(V,E)$ into $k$ forests, which is equivalent to cover $E$ by $k$ spanning trees when $G$ is connected.
-This was solved by Nash-Williams in a (one-page long) paper that also appeared in the Journal of London Math.
-Society.
+A natural counterpart of the disjoint tree theorem investigates the problem of decomposing the edge set of a graph $G=(V,E)$ into $k$ forests, which is equivalent to covering $E$ by $k$ spanning trees when $G$ is connected.
+This was solved by Nash-Williams in a (one page) paper that also appeared in the Journal of the London Mathematical Society.